alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Once any required review has been passed, the software ingress volume is switched to **internal mode**, where it is made available to researchers within the analysis Environment with **read-only** access and they can then install the software or transfer the source to a version control repository within the Environment as appropriate.

-For software that requires admin rights to install:
+For software that requires admin rights to install, the software installer is again brought in via a software ingress volume, but the installation process requires a System Manager to run the install process.

-In **install mode**, a virtual machine is created outside of the Environment.
-The user has administrator privileges on the virtual machine and can install any software necessary from the open internet.
-There is no access to the secure data during this process.

-In **analysis mode**, the VM image is moved into the Environment where internet access is disabled.

-The process to switch volumes between these modes should be managed through a process in the web-based management software.

 The choices
 ------------